 Related: Best NHL Team of All-Time Brackets

-Propp continued to evolve his game during the next few years, but the Flyers were not as dominant as they had been in years past.
+Propp continued to evolve his game over the next few seasons, but the Flyers were not as dominant as they had been in years past.
+As a result, his time in Philadelphia was fading.

 Propp’s Last Years as a Flyer

-Unfortunately, Propp’s fifth shot at a Stanley Cup was his last.
-After his miraculous run in 1991, his career began to wind down before he ultimately retired after the 1993-94 NHL season.
+Propp’s fifth shot at a Stanley Cup was his last.
+He retired after the 1993-94 season.

 Propp’s Overall Legacy